Royal & the Serpent

-Ryan Santiago (born May 25, 1994), known professionally as Royal & the Serpent, is an American singer and songwriter.
+Ryan Jillian Santiago (born May 25, 1994), known professionally as Royal & the Serpent, is an American singer and songwriter.

 Early life

 A New Jersey native, Ryan Santiago was born on May 25, 1994.
+She was raised both Catholic and Jewish.
 Santiago took up competitive dance as a child, until she "shattered both [her] heel plates" after jumping off a stage while performing when she was 14 years old.
 She subsequently delved into musical theater.
 In her teenage years, Santiago learned how to play the guitar and began writing songs.
+She attended her first concert on Britney Spears' Oops!...
+I Did It Again Tour at the age of six.

 Career

-At the age of 18, Santiago moved to Los Angeles, where she worked as a bartender in a restaurant.
+At the age of 18, Santiago moved to Los Angeles, where she attended art school and worked as a bartender in a restaurant.
 She has credited encouragement from a co-worker, who later became her first manager, for motivating her to pursue a professional career as a musician.

 In 2017, Santiago independently released "Temperance", her debut single under the stage name Royal & the Serpent.
 On her moniker, she has explained that "'Royal & the Serpent' translates to 'Me + My Ego'".
 In 2018, she released her second single, "Together", and was featured on the song "Wicked" by music producer Tommee Profitt.
 By the end of 2019, she had signed with Atlantic Records.

-"Overwhelmed", Royal & the Serpent's first single on Atlantic, was released in June 2020, and her debut EP Get a Grip was released in October.
+"Overwhelmed", Royal & the Serpent's first single on Atlantic, was released in June 2020, and her debut EP get a grip was released in October.
 That year, she joined English singer Yungblud's Weird Time of Life virtual tour as a supporting act.
 Royal & the Serpent's second EP Searching for Nirvana was released in June 2021.

-In January 2022, she featured as a guest vocalist on "pity party" by Stand Atlantic.
-Her third EP, IF I DIED WOULD ANYONE CARE, was released on January 28, 2022.
+In January 2022, Santiago was featured as a guest vocalist on "Pity Party" by Stand Atlantic.
+Her third EP, If I Died Would Anyone Care, was released on January 28, 2022.
+Later that year she performed as a supporting act for Demi Lovato on her Holy Fvck Tour as well as grandson on his Death of a Tour tour.

+In 2023, Santiago performed as a supporting act for Fall Out Boy on their So Much (for) Stardust tour.
+Instead of releasing a full album, she plans to release a dual-single every month from May 2023 through the end of the year.
+While on tour, she released a limited-edition compilation album featuring songs from her previous EPs If I Died Would Anyone Care and Happiness Is an Inside Job.

+In 2024, Santiago contributed to the soundtrack of Arcane's second season with the track "Wasteland", which was released through Riot Games Music in conjuction with the season's last three episodes.